morphed

 Prompt: "Close-up portrait of an elderly man with deep wrinkles and kind eyes, visible skin pores and texture, golden hour side lighting, documentary photography style, Kodak Portra 400 film grain, natural and unposed"

 The film stock reference adds a warm, organic quality that digital-only prompts miss.
 Specifying "documentary photography style" tells the model to keep things authentic rather than overly polished.
-The "visible skin pores" detail pushes Nano Banana toward hyper-realistic texture that separates AI portraits from the plastic, over-smoothed look that plague other generators.
+The "visible skin pores" detail pushes toward hyper-realistic texture that separates these portraits from the plastic, over-smoothed look typical of other generators.

 Prompt: "Editorial portrait of a young artist in their paint-splattered studio, surrounded by canvases, dramatic chiaroscuro lighting, wide aperture with subject in sharp focus, slight dust particles visible in light beams"